luuleitner/deepMTJ/README.md

 }
 ```

+## Repository Structure

+The #deepMTJ repository contains:

+- `examples` all result plots and figures of the IEEE-EMBC publication in high resolution
+- `mtj_tracking`
+      - `label` folder contains the video annotation tool: start `main.py`
+      - `train` folder contains the network training and evaluation: start `train.py` for `VGG-Attention-3` model and `train_resnet.py` for the `ResNet50` model.

 ## Getting Started

 This is one possible way to run [#deepMTJ](https://github.com/luuleitner/deepMTJ) on your computer.
 We have used the [Anaconda](https://www.anaconda.com/) package manager and the [Pycharm](https://www.jetbrains.com/pycharm/) programming environment to develop, train and run our networks.

-1. Download the 'requirements.txt' File
+1. Download the `requirements.txt` File
 2. Install [Anaconda](https://www.anaconda.com/) (v1.9.12*) for Python v3.7
-3. Create the `deepMTJ` virtual environment in your Anaconda terminal and install all necessary libraries (listed in the 'requirements.txt' File) using the following code in the terminal window:
+3. Create the `deepMTJ` virtual environment in your Anaconda terminal and install all necessary libraries (listed in the `requirements.txt` File) using the following code in the terminal window:

 ```
 conda create --name deepMTJ python=3.6 --file requirements.txt